Jail and Inmate Search in Iowa

 What are Jail Records?

-Iowa jail records are the forms and documents that are filled out along the way through the prison system.
+Iowa jail inmate search records are the forms and documents that are filled out along the way through the prison system.
 Each inmate has a record, and it is updated whenever something new occurs.
 The journey begins with arrest and a RAP sheet that local law enforcement creates.
 After that, the prison, courts, and jails take over and update as necessary.
-Each time an inmate is moved to a new facility or engages in a work-release or educational program, that is also noted in the file.
+Each time an inmate is moved to a new facility or engages in a work-release or educational program, that is also noted in the Iowa inmate search records.
 Any visitors the inmate receives is also documented along with everything else that happens to them during their stay.

 Iowa’s Department of Corrections office has an offender locator feature on their website where you can search for an inmate by different criteria such as name, birth date range, gender, their offender ID, the facility where they are located, their offense or the county where they are held.
 Once you enter the data and hit find, you will see a list of offenders.
 If the range is too broad, you will need to narrow it down.
 You can click on any ID number to see details of the inmate such as their full name, offender ID, gender, birth date and the charges against them.